-- 40.42.
-In some cases, the auditor may have additional responsibilities to report on other matters that are supplementary to the auditor's responsibility to express an opinion on the financial report. - 41.43.
-For example, the auditor may be asked to report certain matters if they come to the auditor's attention during the course of the audit of the financial report.
+46. In some cases, the auditor may have additional responsibilities to report on other matters that are supplementary to the auditor's responsibility to express an opinion on the financial report.

+- 47. For example, the auditor may be asked to report certain matters if they come to the auditor's attention during the course of the audit of the financial report.
 Alternatively, the auditor may be asked to perform and report on additional specified procedures, or to express an opinion on specific matters.
-When the audit is conducted pursuant to the Act, section 308(3)(b) also requires the auditor to report on any deficiency, failure or shortcoming in respect of certain matters relating to the completeness of information, explanation and assistance given to the auditor and the maintenance of financial and other records by the entity8.
-These items are referred to in the auditor's report if there is cause for concern; alternatively, silence in the auditor's report indicates satisfaction. - 42.44.
-When the auditor addresses other reporting responsibilities within the auditor's report on the financial report, these other reporting responsibilities are included in a separate section of the auditor's report that clearly indicates the reporting does not relate to follows the opinion on the financial report.
+When the audit is conducted pursuant to the Act, section 308(3)(b) also requires the auditor to report on any deficiency, failure or shortcoming in respect of certain matters relating to the completeness of information, explanation and assistance given to the auditor and the maintenance of financial and other records by the entity.
+These items are referred to in the auditor's report if there is cause for concern; alternatively, silence in the auditor's report indicates satisfaction. - 48.
+When the auditor addresses other reporting responsibilities within the auditor's report, these other reporting responsibilities are included in a separate section of the auditor's report that clearly indicates the reporting does not relate to the opinion on the financial report. - 49.
+The auditor exercises professional judgement in responding to questions relating to these other matters by reference to the auditor's report.